mosaico-anr/picoquic/README.md

 git diff origin/picoquic-draft-17 origin/quic-prague
 ```

-The branch `main` is up to date with the version 34 of the QUIC specification, more precisely it corresponds to the commit `ad5b201db3975e4fc66677aa3c973a7f7ca6cfb8` of the `private-octopus` repository.
+The main branch `xp-legit` is up to date with the version 34 of the QUIC specification, more precisely it corresponds to the commit `ad5b201db3975e4fc66677aa3c973a7f7ca6cfb8` of the `private-octopus` repository.